1601 Jones Franklin Road

 - PREPARE ENRICH Certified Counselor for Pre-Marriage Counseling

 Ashley Wright is a Licensed Professional Counselor Associate.
-She completed her studies at Liberty University where she earned a Bachelor of Science degree in Biblical Studies and later a Master of Arts in Professional Counseling.
-Currently, Ashley works with individuals, couples and families through various methods of therapy integrating both Scripture and psychology.
-Ashley is passionate about understanding her clients, so they feel heard.
-In addition, she desires to come alongside them in the therapy process in order to grow and heal.
+She completed her studies at Liberty University where she earned a Bachelor of Science degree in Biblical Studies as well as a Master of Arts degree in Professional Counseling.
+Currently, Ashley works with individuals, couples and families through various methods of therapy integrating both Scripture and psychology in-order to help each client make sense of their lives as well as work towards their specific goals and needs.

 “You are my witnesses,” declares the LORD, “and my servant whom I have chosen, so that you may know and believe me and understand that I am he.
 Before me no god was formed, nor will there be one after me.”
 Isaiah 43:10